 Well, yes and no.

 A larger following does not necessarily mean a greater reach for your product.
-But, if the influencer's posts have a low engagement rate, that reach may not matter as much.
+However, if the influencer's posts have a low engagement rate, that reach may not matter as much.

 Let's say, for example, that an influencer has 1 million followers, but their posts only receive 10,000 likes on average.